How To Create A To Do List In WordPress

 Your file data will be imported.

-Now that you have configured all plugin settings, you are ready to begin create and edit to do lists.
+Once you have configured all of the plugin settings, you can start create and edit your to-do lists.

 Plugin Usage